Skip to content

 • Increase in key therapeutic nutrients

-Living Alchemy's Symbio® fermentation process begins with the choice of the finest ingredients, certified organic and GMO-free, selected for their freshness and vitality.
+Living Alchemy's Symbio® fermentation process begins with the choice of the best ingredients, certified organic and non-GMO, selected for their freshness and vitality.

-What's more, Living Alchemy sources whole mushrooms with fruiting bodies that are traditionally grown and harvested in their native Asia.4, 8, 9, 12
+In addition, the Living Alchemy company favors sourcing whole mushrooms with fruiting bodies that are traditionally grown and harvested in their regions of origin, i.e. Asia.4, 8, 9, 12

 Living Alchemy harnesses the traditional art of fermentation to transform mushrooms into superior quality.
-The fermentation process used facilitates pre-digestion of the mushrooms' fruiting bodies, breaks down their cell membranes, enriches their nutritional value and improves their bioavailability.
+The fermentation process used facilitates the pre-digestion of the fruiting body of mushrooms, ruptures their cell membranes, enriches their nutritional value and improves their bioavailability.

-Nothing is forgotten, as they use a slow automatic encapsulator to avoid using fillers or binders.
-This process preserves mushroom nutrients and post biotics at their highest potency.
+Nothing is left out, as they use a slow automatic encapsulator to avoid using fillers or binders.
+This process preserves the nutrients and post biotics of the mushrooms at their greatest potency.

-The end product is a work of nature and science, as clean, powerful and alive as possible.4, 8, 9, 12
+The final product is a work of nature and science, as clean, powerful and vibrant as possible.4, 8, 9, 12

-Living Alchemy's MycoSynergie range: the Top 8 adaptogenic mushrooms
+The MycoSynergie range from Living Alchemy: the Top 8 adaptogenic mushrooms

 1) Lion's Mane

-Lion's Mane mushroom grows mainly on old deciduous trees (maple, beech, oak) in North America, Europe and Asia.
-Its distinctive shape is a globular mass from which long, mane-like white filaments emerge.4, 6, 8, 9, 13, 14
+Lion’s Mane mushroom grows mainly on old deciduous trees (maple, beech, oak) in North America, Europe and Asia.
+Its particular shape is a globular mass from which long white filaments emerge, similar to a mane.4, 6, 8, 9, 13, 14

 Mood balance

 Lion's mane is said to have a beneficial impact on mood in cases of mild stress or anxiety.
-Some of its compounds appear to have an adaptogenic effect, modulating the response to stress.4, 6, 8, 9, 13, 14
+It seems that some of its compounds have an adaptogenic effect by modulating the reaction to stress.4, 6, 8, 9, 13, 14

 Cognitive health and its active molecules

-Lion's mane mushrooms contain active molecules such as hericenone and erinacin (a diterpene), which promote the development of nerve cells.4, 6, 8, 9, 13, 14
+Lion's mane mushroom contains active molecules such as hericenone and erinacin (a diterpene) which promote the development of nerve cells.4, 6, 8, 9, 13, 14

-These compounds increase the production of nerve growth factors, improving neurogenesis (the process by which new neurons are produced).
-Consumption of this mushroom helps prevent loss of spatial memory, which is responsible for recording information about the surrounding space and an individual's spatial orientation.
+These compounds increase the production of nerve growth factors, thereby improving neurogenesis (the process of producing new neurons).
+Its consumption helps prevent the loss of spatial memory, which is responsible for recording information concerning the surrounding space and the spatial orientation of an individual.

-Lion's mane supplementation improves cognitive functions such as memory and concentration, particularly in the elderly.
-Lion's mane champi-gnon can prevent or limit the damage caused by dementia.4, 6, 8, 9, 13, 14
+Lion's mane supplementation improves cognitive functions such as memory and concentration, especially in older people.
+Lion's mane mushroom can prevent or limit the damage of dementia.4, 6, 8, 9, 13, 14

 Anti-inflammatory health

 The antioxidant activity of lion's mane is very powerful.
-It is said to be 17% more potent than quercetin, which is renowned for its properties against cellular oxidation.
-It is therefore a major ally in the fight against cellular aging, including chronic inflammation, cardiovascular disease, diabetes and certain cancers.4, 6, 8, 9, 13, 14
+It is said to be 17% more powerful than quercetin, which is recognized for its properties against cellular oxidation.
+It is therefore a major ally that fights against cellular aging including chronic inflammation, cardiovascular diseases, diabetes and certain cancers.4, 6, 8, 9, 13, 14

 Liver health

 In traditional Chinese medicine, hericium is used as a liver tonic.
-It is a hepatoprotector that helps detoxification and maintains liver health.4, 6, 8, 9, 13, 14
+It is a hepatoprotector which helps with detoxification and keeps the liver healthy.4, 6, 8, 9, 13, 14

 Digestive health

-The fibers and polysaccharides in lion's mane mushrooms promote intestinal transit and digestion.
-It also relieves mild digestive disorders such as bloating and abdominal pain.4, 6, 8, 9, 13, 14
+The fibers and polysaccharides of lion's mane mushroom promote intestinal transit and digestion.
+In addition, it relieves mild digestive disorders such as bloating or abdominal pain.4, 6, 8, 9, 13, 14

 Immune system health

-The polysaccharides and beta-glucans contained in Lion's mane mushrooms stimulate immune cell activity.
-They increase the production of white blood cells, strengthening the body's defenses against infection.4, 6, 8, 9, 13, 14
+The polysaccharides and beta-glucans contained in lion's mane mushroom stimulate the activity of immune cells.
+They increase the production of white blood cells and thus strengthen the body's defenses against infections.4, 6, 8, 9, 13, 14

-Turkey tail, The name of this mushroom comes from its resemblance to an unfurled turkey tail, with brown, blue, orange and white stripes.
+Turkey tail, the name of this mushroom comes from its resemblance to a deployed turkey tail with its colored bands of brown, blue, orange and white.

-Not only is it an aesthetically remarkable mushroom, it is also highly regarded for its medicinal properties.
-Acknowledged for centuries by traditional Asian medicine, today it is still the talk of modern science, which continues to take an interest in it.13, 15
+It is an aesthetically remarkable mushroom but it is also highly regarded for its medicinal properties.
+Recognized for centuries by traditional Asian medicine, today it is still talked about by modern science which continues to be interested in it.13, 15

 Its habitat

-It is generally found on the trunks and stumps of dead trees, especially hardwoods such as oak, beech and maple.13, 15
+It is generally found on the trunks and stumps of dead trees, especially those of hardwoods such as oak, beech and maple.13, 15

 Immune system health

-Turkey tail is traditionally recognized for its immune-modulating action, thanks to the presence of immune-boosting compounds such as poly-saccharopeptide (PSP), Krestin polysaccharide (PSK) and antioxidants.
+Turkey tail is traditionally recognized for its immunomodulatory action, thanks to the presence of compounds that stimulate the immune system, such as poly-saccharopeptide (PSP), polysaccharide Krestin (PSK) and antioxidants.

-This mushroom is reputed to optimally stimulate the immune system and inhibit the multiplication of cancer cells specifically lodged in the digestive system.13, 15
+This mushroom is known to optimally stimulate the immune system and slow down the multiplication of cancer cells specifically lodged in the digestive system.13, 15

 • Strengthens the innate immune system